Celebrating 30 Years - Oorala Open Day

 Out under a huge pine, UNE Archaeologist, Dr Mark Moore engaged groups in making and using stone tools to achieve a variety of tasks, and to reflect on the effectiveness of stone technology when it came to cutting up the food for dinner.
 Some chose to make spears another important tool for the hunter gatherers of previous times.

-Amongst the crowds over ten schools, local and regional, attended the Oorala 30 Open Day.
 The painting, storytelling and craft activities engaged many of the children and young adults throughout the morning and into the afternoon.
-Food was not forgotten with a free sausage sizzle put on by Oorala, UNE Life BBQ and Mak’s Turkish Gozleme’s mixed with the aroma of coffee .
+Food was not forgotten with a free sausage sizzle put on by Oorala, UNE Life BBQ and Mak’s Turkish Gozleme’s all mixed with the aroma of coffee .

 The much anticipated performance by Isaiah Firebrace was an immense crowd pleaser.
 Isaiah loved the audience and had them singing and dancing while he performed his favourite songs.
 He then spent just as long happily getting his photo taken with the long line of fans much to the joy of the adoring crowd.
 The weather stayed sunny as the beautiful vocals of Roger Knox backed by Bobby Knox on guitar brought the day to a close.

 The Oorala 30 Open Day was about celebrating!
 The achievements in education and student support of the past 30 years are massive.
-It was important to showcase the success of the Aboriginal and Torres Strait Islander students and educating current and future students about what Oorala is about.
-Oorala means more than this it is about supporting our community to enable them to successfully achieve their education goals and prosper in an inclusive environment at the University of New England.
+It was important to showcase the success of the Aboriginal and Torres Strait Islander students and educate current and future students about what Oorala is about.
+Oorala is about supporting our community of students, to enable them to successfully achieve their education goals and prosper in an inclusive environment at the University of New England.